For Russia’s Putin, military and diplomatic pressures mount

 The new line emerged after the Ukrainian counteroffensive punched a hole through the war’s previous front line, allowing Kyiv’s soldiers to recapture large swaths of land in the northeastern Kharkiv region that borders Russia.

-After the Russian troops retreated from the city of Izium, Ukrainian authorities discovered a mass grave site, one of the largest so far discovered.
-Ukrainian President Volodymyr Zelenskyy says more than 440 graves have been found at the site but that the number of victims is not yet known.
+After Russian troops retreated from the city of Izium, Ukrainian authorities discovered a mass grave site, one of the largest found so far.

-Zelenskyy said the graves contained the bodies of hundreds of civilian adults and children, as well as soldiers, and some had been tortured, shot or killed by artillery shelling.
+President Volodymyr Zelenskyy said that there were more than 440 graves at the location containing the bodies of hundreds of civilian adults and children, as well as soldiers, and that some had been tortured, shot or killed by artillery shelling.
 He cited evidence of atrocities, such as a body with a rope around its neck and broken arms.

+“Torture was a widespread practice in the occupied territory.
+That’s what the Nazis did.
+That’s what (the Russians) do,” Zelenskyy said Saturday in his nightly video address.
+“We will establish the identity of all those who tortured, who mocked, who brought this atrocity from Russia here to Ukrainian soil.”

-Ukrainian forces, in the meantime, are crossing the Oskil River in the Kharkiv region and have place artillery there, the Washington-based Institute for the Study of War said Saturday.
+Ukrainian forces, in the meantime, were crossing the Oskil River in the Kharkiv region and have placed artillery there, the Washington-based Institute for the Study of War said Saturday.
 The river, which flows south from Russia into Ukraine, had been a natural break in the newly emerged front lines since Ukraine launched its counteroffensive about a week ago.

 “Russian forces are likely too weak to prevent further Ukrainian advances along the entire Oskil River,” the institute said.

-Videos circulating online Saturday indicated that Ukrainian forces were continuing to retake land from Russian forces in the country’s embattled east, although their veracity could not be independently verified.
+Videos circulating online indicated that Ukrainian forces were continuing to retake land in the country’s embattled east, although their veracity could not be independently verified.

-Another video showed two Ukrainian soldiers in what appeared to be a bell tower, with one saying they had retaken the village of Shchurove, just northeast of Sloviansk.
+Another video showed two Ukrainian soldiers in what appeared to be a bell tower, with one saying they had retaken the village of Shchurove, also northeast of Sloviansk.

-The Ukrainian military and the Russians did not immediately comment on the two villages.
+The Ukrainian military and Russia did not comment on the two villages.

-Elsewhere in Ukraine, Russian forces kept pounding cities and villages with deadly missile strikes and shelling.
+Elsewhere, Russian forces continued pounding cities and villages with missile strikes and shelling.

-A Russian missile attack early Saturday started a fire in Kharkiv’s industrial area, said Oleh Syniehubov, the regional governor.
+A Russian missile attack early Saturday started a fire in Kharkiv’s industrial area, regional Gov. Oleh Syniehubov said.
 Firefighters extinguished the blaze.

 Syniehubov said remnants suggested the Russians fired S-300 surface-to-air missiles at the city.
 The S-300 is designed for striking missiles or aircraft in the sky, not targets on the ground.
 Analysts say Russia’s use of the missiles suggest they may be running out of some precision munitions.

-Shelling of the nearby city of Chuhuiv later Saturday killed an 11-year-old girl, Syniehubov reported.
+Shelling of the nearby city of Chuhuiv later in the day killed an 11-year-old girl, Syniehubov reported.

-In the southern Zaporizhzhia region, a large part of which is occupied by the Russians, one person was wounded after the Russian forces shelled the city of Orikhiv, the region’s Ukrainian governor Oleksandr Starukh reported on Telegram.
+In the southern Zaporizhzhia region, a large part of which is occupied by Russian forces, one person was wounded in shelling of the city of Orikhiv, the region’s Ukrainian governor, Oleksandr Starukh, reported on Telegram.
 He said Russian troops also shelled two villages in the region, destroying several civilian facilities.

-Explosions were also reported Saturday in Russian-occupied parts of Zaporizhzhia.
+Explosions were also reported in Russian-occupied parts of Zaporizhzhia.
 Russian-installed official Vladimir Rogov said on Telegram that at least five blasts were heard in the city of Melitopol.
-The city’s Ukrainian mayor, Ivan Fedorov, said the explosions took place in a village south of the city, where the Russian troops had relocated some military equipment.
+The city’s Ukrainian mayor, Ivan Fedorov, said they were in a village south of the city, where the Russian troops had relocated some military equipment.

 Ukraine’s central Dnipropetrovsk region also came under Russian fire overnight, according to its governor, Valentyn Reznichenko.
 “The enemy attacked six times and launched more than 90 deadly projectiles on peaceful cities and villages,” he said.

-Meanwhile, Ukraine’s atomic energy operator, Energoatom, said a convoy of 25 trucks has brought diesel fuel and other critical supplies to the endangered Zaporizhzhia nuclear power plant — Europe’s largest, which was shut down a week ago amid fears that fighting near it could result in a radiation disaster.
+Meanwhile, Ukraine’s atomic energy operator, Energoatom, said a convoy of 25 trucks had brought diesel and other critical supplies to the Zaporizhzhia nuclear power plant — Europe’s largest — which was shut down a week ago amid fears that nearby fighting could result in a radiation disaster.

-The International Atomic Energy Agency reported Saturday that one of the nuclear plant’s four main external power lines had now been repaired.
-The plant had been relying on three back-up power lines, and before that on power generated by one of its own reactors, which has since been shut down.
+The International Atomic Energy Agency reported Saturday that one of the nuclear plant’s four main external power lines had been repaired.

-The Russian military on Saturday accused Ukraine of renewed artillery shelling of the power plant.
+The Russian military accused Ukraine of renewed artillery shelling of the power plant.
 Ukrainian authorities did not immediately address the claim.

-In Russia, one person was killed and two others wounded Saturday by Ukrainian shelling, according to Vyacheslav Gladkov, governor of the Russian border region of Belgorod.
+In Russia, one person was killed and two others wounded Saturday by shelling, according to Vyacheslav Gladkov, governor of the Russian border region of Belgorod.
+Gladkov blamed Ukraine.
 The claim could not be verified.

 Karl Ritter in Kyiv contributed to this report.